tule75/IS207.O11.TMCL/README.md

 2. run "composer install" to install all package of php, and "npm install" to install all package of nodejs
 3. copy .env.example and rename to .env and write db_password
 4. run "php artisan migrate" to create database
-5. run "php artisan serve" to run project
-   Project run in port 8000
+5. run "php artisan serve" to run project and use another terminal to run "npm run dev" Project run in port 8000

 ## Contributing